|Fall 2018||Spring 2019||Summer 2019|

-The DNC performs many roles within Democratic politics, the most important of which is working to elect Democrats at all levels of government, especially the presidency.
-The DNC also works to help enact the President’s agenda.
+The DNC performs many roles within Democratic politics.
+The most important of which is working to elect Democrats at all levels of government, from school board to the Oval Office.

 As a DNC intern what will I be doing on a daily basis?

 Intern responsibilities and tasks vary depending on department, but all interns play an important role in their departments.
 While all interns will perform some administrative tasks, making copies — filing, etc. — the work you do is vital to the day to day functions and department projects DNC staff are working on.
 For example:

 - Communications allows interns to work closely with the media, collecting daily news clips, formatting press releases, and monitoring television appearances by Democratic surrogates.